TdyP/calculator/README.md

 # Calculator
-Simple calculator made in Javascript.
+Simple calculator made in pure Javascript.
-Unit tested with Mocha
+Unit tested with Mocha.

-To run it, simple open `calc.html` in a browser.
+To run it, simply open `calc.html` in a browser.

 To test it, open `test.html` in a browser